hawtio/website/src/docs/configuration.md

     -Djolokia.policyLocation=file:///opt/hawtio/my-jolokia-access.xml

 **NOTE** The parameter `restrictorClass` is already used in `hawtio-war/WEB-INF/web.xml` to implement role-based access control (RBAC) for Jolokia invocations.
 If you want to use your own Jolokia restrictor, make sure to extend `io.hawt.web.RBACRestrictor` to implement your own restrictor class.
 Otherwise, part of Hawtio's RBAC functions will be lost.

-## More information

-In the [articles](../articles/) collection you may find links to blog posts how to setup authentication with Hawtio in various other containers.